Skip to Main Content

 Tertiary Sources

 This guide is licensed under a Creative Commons Attribution License.
 You may copy the guide as long as credit is included.
-We encourage you to license your derivative works under Creative Commons as well to encourage sharing and reuse of educational materials.
-Please be aware that many of our guides contain links to subscription-based services for which access is restricted, and collections of resources that may have additional rights reserved.
-Please consult the licenses and terms of use for each resource.
+Please be aware that many of our guides contain links to subscription-based services for which access is restricted to authorized users.
+Library licensed resources (such as journal articles or ebooks) are not permitted to be uploaded to third-party platforms, including generative AI tools, like MS CoPilot or ChatGPT.
+Consult the licenses and terms of use for each resource.